 Once your organization has assessed employee readiness and has all the proper procedures in place, the next step is to begin calling employees back to work.
 Companies are not required to call all employees back if current business conditions do not warrant pre-COVID staffing levels.
 If you are not bringing back your entire staff, it is important to consider what jobs will be needed for your current business requirements and recall employees based solely on their job duties.
 Avoid considering personal characteristics such as age, pregnancy, or the assumption that an employee has an underlying health condition.
 While this may be tempting due to the nature of the pandemic, these are protected classes that cannot legally be considered when making hiring or recall decisions.

 If employees have been on furlough and not removed from the payroll, they will not need to go through the entire rehire process and do not require a new or updated Form I-9 to be completed.
 Employees who have been temporarily or permanently laid off will need to be formally rehired and go through all pre-employment processes including drug screening, background checks (if part of the standard process), new hire documentation, health benefits enrollment, and completing Form I-9.

 As of May 1, 2020, employers must use the new Form I-9 which can be downloaded from the USCIS website.
 Document verification procedures have been temporarily relaxed to accommodate social distancing requirements under some circumstances but in-person verification will still be required within 3 days of when normal operations resume.
-As of the publishing of this article, the temporary policy concludes on June 18th.
-See the ICE announcement and extension for details–future extensions may apply.
+This policy is currently extended until March 31, 2021.